chrisjohnson16/astra-streaming-demo/README.md

 As part of our setup, you created the first topic in our stream, `stocks-in`.

 1. Before you do anything else, test this topic using the pulsar-client CLI.
-If you aren't there, navigate to the $PULSAR_HOME/bin directory in your laptop console.
+If you aren't there, navigate to the `<YOUR PULSAR DIR>/bin` directory in your laptop console.
 You can test your connectivity with this command:

     `./pulsar-admin namespaces list <YOUR TENANT>`

 2. Next, create a consumer using the following command.
-The `-s` option specifies your subscription name and the `-n 0` option tells the client to consume messages continuously:
+The `-s` option specifies your subscription name and the `-n 0` option tells the client to consume messages continuously.

     `./pulsar-client consume -s test -n 0 <YOUR TENANT>/stocks/stocks-in`